An MBA in Private Equity can lead to some very lucrative jobs, and that’s why it’s an increasingly popular specialization.

 With strong ties to the industry, the school's Private Equity Program is a great resource for students interested in private equity.
 Columbia students are regularly recruited by large private equity firms like Advent International and the Blackstone Group.View School Profile

 Sloan MBAs interested in private equity can connect with the Venture Capital and Private Equity Club, which provides info and hosts events.
-Nine percent of the MBA class of 2017 went into private equity or venture capital; organizations like Hong Kong Private Equity Finance Association and Cowin Capital have recruited grads in past years.View School Profile
+In recent years, up to nine percent of the school’s MBA grads have gone into private equity or venture capital; organizations like Hong Kong Private Equity Finance Association and Cowin Capital have recruited grads in past years.View School Profile

 With firms like CVC Capital Partners and Apax Partners nearby, London is a great place to be for students interested in a career in private equity.
 LBS leverages its prime location with the Coller Institute of Private Equity, which publishes research and hosts networking opportunities.View School Profile

-Private equity recruiting is strong among Stanford MBAs: about 15 percent of the class of 2017 went into the private equity field—one of the highest percentages of all schools that FIND MBA surveyed.
+Private equity recruiting is strong among Stanford MBAs: 16 percent of the class of 2019 went into the private equity field—one of the highest percentages of all schools that FIND MBA surveyed.
 Stanford offers some electives in this space, and there's a private equity club as well.View School Profile

 Students can choose from a number of finance and private equity electives.
 For further support, the Heizer Center for Private Equity and Venture Capital produces research in the field, and puts on an annual Private Equity and Venture Capital Conference.View School Profile